cdepillabout/open-blog-posts/2022-01-10-why-purenix.md

     Prior art here might be a project like [Clash](https://clash-lang.org/).

     The disadvantage of this approach is that it would be somewhat difficult to bootstrap the PureNix ecosystem.
-We'd have to write our own standard library.
+We would have to write our own standard library.
     If we went with an alternative PureScript backend, we could just rely on the PureScript standard library.